Business travel & event jargon explained

 Expense Report– An expense report is a working document that encompasses expenses incurred on behalf of the company within a certain time frame.
 Typically broken down by categories and itemised, this report helps finance and accounting teams determine what money was spent where, when and for how much while simultaneously approving in-policy transactions.
 Read more about how R&M can provide in-depth data insights.

 Expense Report Software– Is the technology used to automate and streamline the process of filing an expense report.
-When an expense is obtained by an employee, that software can automatically recognize, reconcile, and potentially reimburse as a function of the policy constraints within the software.
+When an expense is obtained by an employee, that software can automatically recognise, reconcile, and potentially reimburse as a function of the policy constraints within the software.

 Extended Stay – Accommodations that offer long-term housing facilities for travellers.